hfp/xconfigure/elpa/README.md

 ./configure-get.sh elpa
 ```

 Please make the Intel Compiler available on the command line.
-This actually depends on the environment.
+This depends on the environment.
 For instance, many HPC centers rely on `module load`.

 ```
 source /opt/intel/compilers_and_libraries_2017.4.196/linux/bin/compilervars.sh intel64